 WooCommerce Payments uses a hosted payment field for handling all payment card data, so the cardholder enters all sensitive payment information in a payment field that originates directly from our partner’s PCI-DSS validated servers.
 This means the information is not directly stored on your site.

 WooCommerce stores the data entered in the other checkout fields, such as name, address, country, and so on.
-This data is separate from the billing field data such as the long card number, and CVC.
+This data is separate from the billing field data, such as the card number and CVC code.

-When a customer purchases on your site and they store their payment method for future use, or when using our own WooCommerce Subscriptions, your site needs to “know” those details to be used again.
-WooCommerce Payments uses a token and API based approach.
-In short, this means your site will communicate with our payments system using the WordPress.com connection and then will request the details using a payment token.
-Customer payment method details such as card number and CVC, are not stored on your site.
+WooCommerce Payments uses a token and API-based method to do this.
+In short, this means your site will communicate with our payments system using the WordPress.com connection and request the card details using a payment token.
+Payment method details such as the card number and CVC code are not stored directly on your site.